okfn/vps-setup/README.md

 ## Description

-This script is based on Hetzner Community guides on [How to Keep a VPS Server Safe](https://community.hetzner.com/tutorials/security-ubuntu-settings-firewall-tools), it will also install the latest version of docker.
+This script is based on Hetzner Community guides on [How to Keep a VPS Server Safe](https://community.hetzner.com/tutorials/security-ubuntu-settings-firewall-tools) and [Setup Ubuntu Servers](https://community.hetzner.com/tutorials/setup-ubuntu-20-04), it will also install the latest version of docker.

-This script is developed for Debian 12.
+This script is developed for **Debian 12** and it will not work on Ubuntu VPS.

 ### sysadmin user